 Wheat grass is prepared by sprouting wheat seeds in water for 7–10 days before harvesting the leaves.
 Because the leaves are fibrous and difficult to digest, the juice from the leaves is extracted and consumed raw.
 Proponents believe the enzymes responsible for detoxifying the body are deactivated by the cooking process.
 Wheat grass is also marketed as a nutritional supplement in powder form.

-Wheat grass juice has been claimed to neutralize toxins and carcinogens in the body, preventing tooth decay, reducing high blood pressure, and aiding in the treatment and prevention of cancer and AIDS.
+Wheat grass juice has been claimed to neutralize toxins and carcinogens in the body, prevent tooth decay, reduce high blood pressure, and aid in the treatment and prevention of cancer and AIDS.
 It is also used to improve digestion, prevent hair from graying, for common colds, cough, rheumatic pain, chronic fatigue syndrome, ulcers, and skin conditions.
-However, none of these claims is supported by clinical studies.
+However, none of these claims are supported by clinical studies.

-Because wheat grass juice is consumed raw, microbial contamination is also a concern.
+Nausea has been reported following consumption of wheat grass juice.
+Because it is consumed raw, microbial contamination is also a concern.